saarmehta/saarmehta.github.io/README.md

 # Analystics event tracking

-Each interaction on the demo page (When clicked on the "Click me" button) will generate a event on the Google Analytics plan.
+Each interaction on the demo page (When clicked on the "Click me" button) will generate a event on the Google Analytics platform.